Iranks20/university-mgt-system-frontend/docs/FLOW_OVERVIEW_README.md

 ## Summary

-- **Today**: KCU pulls courses, people, and class lists from vClass/Moodle to support QA work.
+- **Today**: Kcu-mgt-system pulls courses, people, and class lists from KClass to support QA work.
-- **Future**: KCU becomes the main University ERP and updates vClass/Moodle automatically, with a single sign-on experience for students and staff.
+- **Future**: Kcu-mgt-system becomes the main University ERP and updates KClass automatically, with a single sign-on experience for students and staff.